 Paddleboard Yoga with Lazy Dog Charters

-Tours typically last about two hours, one hour of yoga and one-hour of paddling.
-If you are lucky you’ll get to see some manatees beneath your board!
-Make sure to put on lots of sunscreen and cover up with an outdoor hat as there is little shade.
+For a leisurely morning out, why not try some yoga?
+You can do it in Florida Keys style and practice your down dog on the water.
+Lazy Dog Tours runs paddleboard yoga tours right on Stock Island.
+Tours typically last about two hours, one hour of yoga and one hour of paddling.
+If you are lucky, you have a good chance to see some manatees beneath your board!
+Make sure to put on lots of sunscreen and cover up with an outdoor hat, as there is little shade.

 Dolphin Watch & Snorkel Tour with Honest Eco

-Book a trip with them, and you’ll get to enjoy SQUID, Key West’s first electric-powered charter boat.
-We’ve only been on one electric boat in Zambia before, so we were ecstatic to take a ride on the hybrid charter boat.
+If you venture off just a little off the coast of Key West, you’ll likely see some wild dolphins in the distance.
+The dolphins are such a regular occurrence that the Honest Eco Sustainable Nature Tours will almost guarantee a sighting with them!
+Book a trip with them, and you’ll enjoy SQUID, Key West’s first electric-powered charter boat.
+We’ve only been on one electric boat in Zambia before, so we were ecstatic to ride the hybrid charter boat.

 Have Dinner at Matt’s Stock Island